Discover what's on around the region

 Westside Market Day

-Sunday, June 5, 42-44 Mildred St, Pt Augusta West, check out stalls which include plants, food, arts and crafts, barbecue and morning tea facilities.
+Sunday, June 5, (first Sunday of month to Dec 4), 42-44 Mildred St, Pt Augusta West, check out stalls which include plants, food, arts and crafts, barbecue and morning tea facilities.

 FAMILY DRAMA